 In terms of age limits, although you can legally drive in Iceland at age 17 with a valid license, you normally need to be at least 20 to rent a car.
 Most rental car companies; however, require you to be at least 23 or 25, especially to hire a 4 wheel drive vehicle.
 Extra charges often apply for drivers 25 or under.
 Those under the age of 23 may be better off considering a guided tour in the winter.

-Note that since camping is less popular in the winter months for obvious reasons, be sure to book camping and RV sites in advance.
+Note that RVing and camping is less popular in the winter months for obvious reasons which means many campsites are seasonal.
+So we’d recommend booking camping and RV sites in advance.
 Many sites close during the winter months although some have started to extend their opening seasons in recent years as tourism has increased.

 Should I Drive the Ring Road in Winter?